colin-mills/exec-dash-project/README.md

 ## Instalation
 1. Clone or download this directory
-2. install the packages once within a virtual environment using:
+2. install needed packages from within an environment once you have navigated to it on your command line:

 ```sh
 pip install -r requirements.txt